Correspondence between Dicke-model semiclasscial dynamics in the superradiant dipolar phase and the Euler heavy top: Introduction

 \section{Introduction}

-Predicted superradiant quantum phase transition, that breaks parity symmetry of the system consisting of $N\gg1$ two-level (TL) atoms coupled to a single bosonic mode in the resonant cavity \cite{Brandes, Brandes_entlg}, opens an interesting question about observable fingerprints of photonic condensate emerging in the quantum metamaterials \cite{vonDelft, Mukhin, Fistul, Nakamura, Ciuti, Rabl}.
+Prediction of superradiant quantum phase transition \cite{Brandes, Brandes_entlg}, that breaks parity symmetry of the system consisting of $N\gg1$ two-level (TL) atoms coupled to a single bosonic mode in the resonant cavity, poses an interesting problem concerning observable fingerprints of superradiant condensates emerging in the quantum metamaterials \cite{vonDelft, Mukhin, Fistul, Nakamura, Ciuti, Rabl}.
 This knowledge is also important for the quantum computation perspectives \cite{Wallraff, Wallraff2, Raimond, DiCarlo}.
-Recently an approximate integrability of the Dicke model \cite{Dicke} was established \cite{EPL} in the adiabatic limit with respect to photon degree of freedom.
-Here we report analytic solutions of the semiclassical dynamics equation for the superradiant condensate coordinate based on the two integrals of motion possessed by the coupled photonic condensate and TL system in the adiabatic limit.
-These solutions bear unexpected parallelism with the evolution of the polar angle made by the pivoted axis of Euler symmetric spinning top with the vertical axis in the gravitational field, i.e. nodding of Lagrange 'sleeping top' \cite{Landau,Yagasaki, Murakami, Ashbaugh, Chao}.
-We demonstrate, that semiclassical dynamics of the superradiant condensate in the resonant cavity, and hence, of the Lagrange 'sleeping top' nodding, could be studied by measuring frequency dependence of the transmission coefficient along a transmission line inductively coupled to the cavity.
-This follows from the derived below analytic expression featuring sharp transmission coefficient drops at the frequencies $\sim \Omega_n$, $n=1,2,...$ of the Fourier spectrum of the semiclassical motion of photonic condensate.
-Our analytic solutions are valid close to the second order quantum phase transition at zero temperature.
-In the vicinity of the transition point an adiabatic limit is achieved: $\Omega_n \ll \omega_0$, where $\hbar\omega_0$ is bare TL splitting.
+Recently an approximate integrability of the Dicke model \cite{Dicke} was established \cite{EPL} in the adiabatic limit with respect to photon condensate degree of freedom.
+We show below, that in the vicinity of the quantum phase transition into superradiant state the condensate characteristic frequences obey the adiabaticity condition: $\Omega_n \ll \omega_0$, where $\hbar\omega_0$ is bare TL splitting.
+This allows analytic solution of the semiclassical dynamics equation for the superradiant condensate.
+This solution is based on the two integrals of motion possessed by the coupled photonic condensate and TL system in the adiabatic limit.
+We found solutions that bear unexpected parallelism with the evolution of the polar angle made by the pivoted axis of Euler symmetric spinning top with direction of the external gravitational field, i.e. nodding of Lagrange 'sleeping top' \cite{Landau,Yagasaki, Murakami, Ashbaugh, Chao}.
+We demonstrate, that semiclassical dynamics of the superradiant condensate in the resonant cavity, and hence, of the Lagrange 'sleeping top' nodding, could be studied by measuring frequency dependence of the transmission coefficient of a transmission line inductively coupled to the cavity.
+This follows from the derived below analytic expression featuring sharp drops of transmission coefficient at the characteristic frequencies of the superradiant condensate's spectrum.
+Our analytic solution indicates, that patterns of transmission coefficient drops along the frequencies axis depend on the coupling strength of TL system to the microwave cavity photons.